akuczera/odin-landing_page/README.md

 ## Lessons learned

-Here are some of the lessons I learned while doing this project.
+Here are some of the lessons I learned while doing this project:

 ### Image Attribution